Optional encodingSpecifies the character encoding to be used for the output encoding of returned entries.

 explicit method that makes the returned results as absolute paths entirely.

-That is by utilizing the path.resolve
+That is by utilizing the path.resolve function, here is an example:

 const absfiles = await lsFiles(path.resolve('foo/'));